 If we legitimately cancel your reservation your Flight Ticket will become invalid at the latest after the completion of the flights concerned.
 The only case in which this does not apply is when these flights were previously rebooked, or if you have the right to rebooking regardless, according to the terms of Article 5.2.
 We expressly advise you that in the case of your reservation being legitimately cancelled by us you have no right to a refund of the Total Fare already paid by you and that your obligation to pay any still unpaid amounts remains unaffected, unless otherwise stated in these Conditions of Carriage.

 6.1.1 In general the check-in desks open two hours before the scheduled departure time (for flights from Tel Aviv: three hours / for flights from Casablanca: 2,5 hours).
 We recommend that you arrive at check-in two hours before departure.
-Passengers who have not arrived at the check-in desk and presented themselves to the check-in staff by at the latest 30 minutes before the scheduled departure of their flight (for flights from/to Tel Aviv: 60 minutes / for flights from Casablanca: 50 minutes) will no longer be able to be checked-in.
+Passengers who have not arrived at the check-in desk and presented themselves to the check-in staff by at the latest 30 minutes before the scheduled departure of their flight (for flights from/to Tel Aviv: 60 minutes / for flights from Casablanca: 50 minutes / for flights to/from Pristina: 40 minutes) will no longer be able to be checked-in.
 If you have booked a one-stop flight we recommend that you use the specially marked transfer desks when you check-in again at the airport where you catch your connecting flight, if such a transfer desk is available.
 One-stop passengers will as a rule be given priority treatment at a transfer desk and as such will be checked in more quickly.

 6.1.2 Notwithstanding the rules in Article 6.1.1 special check-in times and restrictions on checked luggage do apply.